 His songwriting is about life- a personal insight while living in the midst of the everyday life experience.
 His sound is continuously evolving; he is constantly studying the work of great musicians of all genres.
 Incorporating elements of blues, jazz, classic rock, and influences from Latin American folk music, his music is energetic, and at the same time invites listeners to reflect.

-In 2011 he got involved with The Music Lab at Jefferson Center in Roanoke, Virginia, where he has had the opportunity to meet, perform, and record with numerous local, national, and international musicians and bands, among them: Blues legend Robert Cray, Snarky Puppy, Dr. Lonnie Smith, Rodney Jones, Victor Wooten, Little John Roberts (George Benson, Janet Jackson), Ben Williams and the Sound Effect, Robert “Sput” Searight, Lucy Woodward, Carla Dirlikov Canales, Julian Lage, Chris Eldridge (Punch Brothers), Quinn Sullivan, The Jamie McLean Band, Banda Magda, Darrel Scott, Malika Tirolien, Matt Schofield, James Pace, Chad Eby, Ocie Davis, The Fat Daddy Band, Hoppie Vaughan, Carlos Aranguren, Cameron McLaughlin, The Floorboards, and Jonathan Scales Fourchestra.
+In 2010, he got involved with The Music Lab at Jefferson Center in Roanoke, Virginia, where he has had the opportunity to meet, perform, and record with numerous international, national, and local musicians and bands, among them: Blues legend Robert Cray, Snarky Puppy, Dr. Lonnie Smith, Rodney Jones, Victor Wooten, Little John Roberts (George Benson, Janet Jackson), Ben Williams and the Sound Effect, Robert “Sput” Searight, Lucy Woodward, Carla Dirlikov Canales, Julian Lage, Chris Eldridge (Punch Brothers), Cory Henry, Quinn Sullivan, The Jamie McLean Band, Banda Magda, Darrel Scott, Malika Tirolien, Matt Schofield, James Pace, Chad Eby, Ocie Davis, The Fat Daddy Band, Hoppie Vaughan, Carlos Aranguren, Cameron McLaughlin, The Floorboards, and Jonathan Scales Fourchestra.

 In 2013, Gabe was a featured guest on the internationally touring band Snarky Puppy’s live CD/DVD recording at the Jefferson Center: Snarky Puppy Family Dinner Vol. 1.
 He, along with Snarky Puppy, accompanied the twelve-year-old vocalist Jayna Brown.
 The same album was awarded a 2014 Grammy Award for Best R&B Performance for Snarky Puppy and Lalah Hathaway.

-Gabe Morales has opened for the Robert Cray Band (Jefferson Center 2014, Harvester Performance Center 2017), The Wooten Brothers (with Jayna Brown), and Tommy Castro and The Pain Killers.
+Gabe Morales has opened for the Robert Cray Band (Jefferson Center 2014, Harvester Performance Center 2017), The Wooten Brothers (with Jayna Brown), Tommy Castro and The Pain Killers, and Webb Wilder.